2023 Indiana State Sycamores football team

 The 2023 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) during the 2023 NCAA Division I FCS football season.
-They were led sixth-year head coach Curt Mallory.
-The Sycamores played home games at Memorial Stadium in Terre Haute, Indiana.
+Led by sixth-year head coach Curt Mallory, the Sycamores compiled an overall record of 1–10 with a mark of 1–7 in conference play, tying for tenth place in the MVFC.
+Indiana State played home games at Memorial Stadium in Terre Haute, Indiana.